CloverLeafBG/Dell-Latitude-7400-OC-Hackintosh/README.md

 ## Additional Notes

-Don't forget to generate your own SMBIOS with https://github.com/corpnewt/GenSMBIOS.
+Don't forget to generate your own SMBIOS!

 - ENJOY!